-The lack of support for standards often raises the cost of integration.
+The lack of support for standards often increases integration costs.
 Hospitals are often unaware of the importance of standards and fail to specify newer standards in their Request for Proposals (RFPs) when purchasing products.
-Embracing existing healthcare standards can help avoid proprietary APIs which lock users and hospitals into workflows which may be sub-optimal.
-The Integrating the Healthcare Enterprise Initiative (IHE) has guidelines for integrating imaging models into clinical PACS~\cite{ihe-rad-air} through the use of existing standards such as DICOM Structured Reporting~\cite{dicom-sr}, DICOM Segmentation and HL7.
-Unfortunately, support for these standards is not yet widespread in existing enterprise software.
-We content that support for standards should be a key criterion used by hospitals in their RFP process for purchasing systems in order to be as prepared as possible for CML deployment over the long term.
+Embracing existing healthcare standards can help avoid proprietary APIs, which can lock users and hospitals into workflows that may be sub-optimal.
+The Integrating the Healthcare Enterprise Initiative (IHE) has guidelines for integrating imaging models into clinical PACS~\cite{ihe-rad-air} through the use of existing standards such as DICOM Structured Reporting~\cite{dicom-sr}, DICOM Segmentation, and HL7.
+Unfortunately, support for these standards is not yet widespread in enterprise software.
+We contend that support for standards should be a key criterion hospitals use in their RFP process when purchasing systems to be as prepared as possible for future CML deployments.

-\section{Monitoring}
+\subsection{4) Monitoring}

-Even after models are deployed into clinical practice, they must be continuously monitored to record predictions and audits for safety of the side-effect of changes.
+Even after being deployed into clinical practice, CML models must be continuously monitored to record and audit predictions for safety (especially the side-effect of software changes and model updates).
+CML applications must consider traceability and consider how the system will be equipped to handle changing data streams while keeping track of predictions in a controlled and documented procedure.

-\subsection{Design for traceability}
+\subsubsection{4.1 Design for traceability}

-Who will bear liability for when CML inevitably makes errors and causes harm?
-Rather than conceal and shirk away from recording and reporting mistakes, we believe that the long term interest for all parties -- although we acknowledge the competing financial interests in the contrary and the probable likelihood of a prisoner's dilemma here -- is in responsible disclosures (widely practiced by security researchers) and review (like mortality conferences practiced by surgeons) \cite{morbid}.

-Gradual accumulation of failure reports in the manner of evidence-based medicine will alert manufacturers to failure modes in certain risky subgroups or edge cases \cite{evidencebased}.
-Tracking CML predictions will also help verify the intended-use (vs off-label use) and inform mitigation strategies, such as user training and re-calibration of predictions thresholds.
-Finally, building in traceability into CML systems will be crucial for auditing and ensuring quality to prevent compromising patient safety.
+Who bears liability when CML (inevitably) makes an error and causes harm?
+Rather than conceal failures and shirk from reporting, we believe that the long-term interest of all parties lies in responsible disclosures (already widely practiced by computer security researchers) and reviews (similar to mortality conferences practiced by surgeons)~\cite{morbid}.
+The gradual accumulation of incident reports should alert manufacturers to failure modes, which might be more prone in specific risky subgroups or edge cases~\cite{evidencebased,biondetti2020name}.
+Tracking CML predictions will also help to verify the intended use (as opposed to off-label use) and inform the development of proper mitigation strategies, such as user training or re-calibration of prediction thresholds.